Unicode: Standardized subsets

 Rendering software that cannot process a Unicode character appropriately often displays it as an open rectangle, or as to indicate the position of the unrecognized character.
 Some systems have made attempts to provide more information about such characters.
-Apple's Last Resort font will display a substitute glyph indicating the Unicode range of the character, and the SIL International's Unicode fallback font will display a box showing the hexadecimal scalar value of the character.
+Apple's Last Resort font will display a substitute glyph indicating the Unicode range of the character, and the SIL International's fallback font will display a box showing the hexadecimal scalar value of the character.

 Mapping and encodings

 Several mechanisms have been specified for storing a series of code points as a series of bytes.

 Unicode defines two mapping methods: the Unicode Transformation Format (UTF) encodings, and the Universal Coded Character Set (UCS) encodings.
-An encoding maps (possibly a subset of) the range of Unicode code points to sequences of values in some fixed-size range, termed code units.
-All UTF encodings map code points to a unique sequence of bytes.
+An encoding maps the range of Unicode code points to sequences of values in some fixed-size range, termed code units, each code point to a unique sequence.
 The numbers in the names of the encodings indicate the number of bits per code unit (for UTF encodings) or the number of bytes per code unit (for UCS encodings and UTF-1).
 UTF-8 and UTF-16 are the most commonly used encodings.
 UCS-2 is an obsolete subset of UTF-16; UCS-4 and UTF-32 are functionally equivalent.